Region 1 Tournament

 Teams are asked to stop in at the information desk at Kilcawley to pick up a packet that will contain a program and other important information.
 If you are running late, please don’t panic, this can be done when you get a chance.

-Also arrive at DeBartolo Hall for your Instant Challenge at least 20 minutes prior to your IC time so you can be checked in and escorted to a holding room.
-(See Rules below for more details)
+Please arrive at DeBartolo Hall for your Instant Challenge at least 20 minutes prior to your IC time so you can be checked in and escorted to a holding room.

 Parade & Awards Information